Tagged: freedom of speech

 Does the National Commission for Women make a statement each time a woman dies a violent death in India or is there something special here?

 Delhi Commission then sharply criticized Nidhi’s interview and threatened her with legal action for her “character assassination” of Anjali (who Nidhi said was drunk and yet insisted on driving the scooter).
 Is it character assassination when Delhi chief minister demands death penalty for the men in the car, who are still presumed innocent (like all accused before a judgment)?
 Is it character assassination when one or the other Commission for Women spins a femicide yarn out of thin air?
-Bureaucrats would be the only ones allowed to talk? – I think the Commission for Women is embarrassed by their femicide spin in defiance of the preliminary police report.
+Bureaucrats would be the only ones allowed to talk? – Obviously the Commission for Women is embarrassed by their femicide spin in defiance of the preliminary police report.
 So-called “character assassination” is allowed in a trial and then (in a trial) it is no slander: when you are accused of something, you are allowed to defend yourself, and that may mean to shift responsibility onto others’ shoulders.
 (Of course, if you are found to be lying, your defense will be disregarded.)

 *